tremby/discord-tagbot/README.md

 - Finish tests
 - Extract clues (spoiler tags) and print in "new tag" and "tag matched" messages?
 - Awards at game end time (most-reacted, ???)
+- Default locale to system locale, or environment variable

+Near future:
+- persist ID of current game status message to disk, use that to find it
+- abstract timers with a setInterval running once an hour or whatever to keep them on track
+- add commands to stop and start manual games
+- add game scheduling